 The GRACE Christian School Selection Committee supports the principles of intellectual freedom inherent in the First Amendment of the Constitution of the United States, although the school’s mission statement and core values guide the practice of these principles.

 Believing that God created man in His image, GRACE wants to utilize materials that reflect the community it serves.
 Therefore, it will make intentional decisions to adopt curricular materials that represent many religious, ethnic and cultural groups and their contributions to our national heritage and global community while maintaining a Christ-centered worldview.
 The selected materials on different lifestyles, i.e. sexual orientation, will be limited.

 Materials will be chosen with thoughtful attention to their appropriateness for a Christian school.
 The school should provide a wide range of resources on all levels of difficulty with a diversity of appeal and different points of view.

 Currently the process for handling complaints requires a written complaint.
 Challenges of materials will be directed to the selection committee.
 The complaint must be in writing, using the .
 It will ask the person making the complaint to read the selection policy and complete the form prior to submitting a signed complaint.

 The processing of the complaint will follow the current procedure: it will be reviewed by both the Selection Committee and school administration.
 A prompt response and resolution will be communicated to the person making the complaint.

-The item in question will be suspended during this process.
 The Selection Committee and Administration will review the resource in question and advise the person making the complaint, of the action that will take place.